The best river, stream, or creek glamping in Nevada

 100%

 So peaceful and serene in this little mountain oasis!
 Hidden away within the mountains, there’s so much to see and do.
 Hike through the mountains and even down to Colorado River.
 Rent kayaks at the property to drive them down, a 7 min drive off the property.
 Book an off road tour around the mountains and down to the river.
 Check out the world famous ghost town a few minutes away and even goon an underground mine tour.
 It’s pure bliss and joy.
 A reset, a rest.
 Available as a single person camping, all the way up to weekend retreats for the entire family.
 This property is secluded and in a remote area with limited cell service.
 AT&T and Verizon have limited service, other carriers do not.
 This property is accessible by off road vehicle only, otherwise you may park your car in parking which is 4-7 minutes away from your tent by our shuttle.
+Off road vehicle means a 4x4 to drive over a rocky trail.
 To access your tent, you will be required to schedule the shuttle for check in.
 A host will drive out to meet you to take you to your tent.
 Must be scheduled in advance.
+Check in is between 3pm and 9pm only.
+The host does not live on property and travels for your scheduled check in time.

 Pets